-As you all know, RPG is not just another restaurant and bar.
-Our staff has been not only running a full-service restaurant and full cocktail bar but on top of that has also been helping you navigate a library of over 1,000 board games.
-They have been supporting events at RPG almost nightly throughout the week, from trivia, to Adventurers League, to college nights, member nights, and more.
-They have been making sure that our members are provided for when they come in our doors… our staff does so much more than a typical restaurant and bar and has done it without complaint.
+As you all knew already RPG is not just another restaurant and bar.
+Our staff also helps you navigate a library of over 1,000 board games.
+They support events at RPG almost nightly throughout the week, from trivia, to Adventurers League, to board game nights, member nights, and more.
+They make sure that our members are provided for when they come in our door… our staff does so much more than a typical restaurant and bar and has does it without complaint.

-Now, with COVID-19, we are asking our staff to step up again and be a crucial part in all of these new changes, requiring more of them than ever before to make everyone feel comfortable, sanitary, and safe at RPG.
+With COVID-19 we had to ask our staff to step up again and be a crucial part in all of the new changes, we required more of them than ever before to make everyone feel comfortable, sanitary, and safe at RPG.

 We did not see how this was fair or right for us to ask even more of them at just $2.13 an hour.

-With that: Starting May 20th, all hourly staff will be paid $15 an hour minimum, and in lieu of tips and to support our staff we will be adding a 15% hospitality fee to all orders.
+With that: On May 20th, 2020, we made it official that all hourly staff would be paid $15 an hour minimum, and in lieu of tips and to support our staff we would be adding a 15% hospitality fee to all orders.
 You read that right.
-RPG will no longer be accepting tips.
+RPG staff is no longer reliant on tips.

 This decision was not made lightly.
-We have been discussing making a change like this for a long time, but it became clear that if we wanted to take care of the people that take care of you we needed to make changes.
-We are proud of our staff and want them to be proud to serve you.
+We had been discussing making a change like this for a long time, but it became clear that if we wanted to take care of the people that take care of you we needed to make changes to help them get through 2020.
+We are proud of our staff and wanted them to be proud to serve you.

-We feel this is the right move and the right time to show those that work alongside us day in and day out that they are worthy of a livable wage and a stable paycheck.
+We felt this was the right move and the right time to show those that work alongside us day in and day out that they are worthy of a livable wage and a stable paycheck.
 We hope you support this as well.

 If you have questions, please email us directly at email@example.com, we will be happy to answer them.